Plan Configuration

 Default Plan Inclusion

-The default plan is automatically included for all protected tools unless you explicitly select "No plan."
+The default plan is automatically included for all protected tools unless you explicitly select “No plan.”
+When to keep default plan:- Tools that demonstrate value

 - Basic functionality users expect